-A. I get my ideas everywhere, including: overheard conversations, childhood memories, street signs, TV commercials, song lyrics, dreams, books, movies, and funny stuff my cats do.
+A. I get my ideas everywhere, including: overheard conversations, childhood memories, street signs, TV commercials, song lyrics, dreams, books, movies, and funny stuff my son does and says.
 Part of being an artist is being a present, observant person: I try to keep my eyes and ears and mind open all the time.
 Unless I’m trying to sleep.

 Q. How many books have you published?

-A. Seven so far, with one in the works.
+A. Eight so far, with three more in the works.

 Q. How many books have you NOT published?